AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

 These functions may be moved in the future in Libadalang or LKQL's builtin library.

-.. function:: children_no_nested_subps
+.. function:: children_no_nested

-    Return all children nodes starting from a base subprogram body, but not entering in nested subprogram bodies.
+    Return all children nodes starting from a base subprogram body, but not entering in nested bodies.

 .. function:: enclosing_block(n)